 Project Managers are generally required to have the following hard skills:

-• Manage all processes and procedures, particularly those relating to the Change Control, Documentation and Risk and Issues Management.
+- Manage all processes and procedures, particularly those relating to Change Control, Documentation and Risk and Issues Management.

-• Ability to prepare a structure plan, including product structure and work structure (including all activities to be completed and the breakdown of when these will be completed.
+- Ability to prepare a structured plan, including product structure and work structure (including all activities to be completed and the breakdown of when these will be completed.
 The budget should also be incorporated into the specific actives and monitored accordingly).

-• Implement relevant project management guidelines to assist team (this may be manual or though specific project management software).
+- Implement relevant project management guidelines to assist the team (this may be manual or through specific project management software).

 These skills can be taught both on the job and within accredited training like a project management course.
 Throughout a project management course, you will learn to apply project management techniques, time, cost, quality, human resources, communications and risk management techniques as well as the skills to implement contract and procurement procedures.